openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 Implementation of GTK3 will be done within the next days, as I am also considering
               enabling QT support for KDE users (Indicators only for now).

-Thatâ€™s pretty much the result of the last days of workâ€¦ more news to come in the
+That’s pretty much the result of the last days of work… more news to come in the
               nearby future.

 ### ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/Logo-fate.png)openFATE Team